Frobenius subalgebra lattices in tensor categories: Introduction

 In \S \ref{sec:other}, we introduce additional examples of connected Frobenius algebra objects.
 In \S \ref{sub:canon}, we demonstrate that the canonical Frobenius algebra object in a unimodular multitensor category $ \mathcal{C} $ \cite[\S 7.20]{EGNO15} is connected if and only if $ \mathcal{C} $ is tensor (Proposition \ref{prop:canon}).
 This result allows us to provide a connected Frobenius algebra structure on $ H^* $ as an object in $ \Rep(H \otimes H^{\rm cop}) $, where $ H $ is a finite-dimensional unimodular Hopf algebra.
 This provides a class of non-semisimple examples where Corollary \ref{cor:allfinite1} is not applicable (Remark \ref{rk:failpositive}).
 In \S \ref{sub:ASC}, we discuss inclusions of abstract spin chains.
 In \cite{JSW24}, an algebraic model of categorical inclusions was employed to examine the extensions of bounded-spread isomorphisms of symmetric local algebras to quantum cellular automata (QCA), defined on either the full or edge-restricted local operator algebras.
 We demonstrate that the lattice of categorical inclusions is finite.
 In \S \ref{sub:voa}, we report a brief discussion with Kenichi Shimizu about the challenge of establishing a Frobenius algebra structure on a vertex operator algebra $V$ as an object within $\Rep(V)$.

 In \S \ref{sec:QA}, we present a collection of open problems and speculations in quantum arithmetic that have emerged from our research and that we plan to investigate further in future work.
-These developments are enabled by the finiteness of the Frobenius $\mathcal{B}$-subalgebra lattices.
-In \S \ref{sub:Euler}, we introduce an analogue of Euler's totient function for connected Frobenius algebra objects in semisimple tensor categories, and in \S \ref{sub:Ore}, we propose generalizations of Ore's theorem.
+These developments are enabled by the finiteness of the coherent sublattices.
+In \S \ref{sub:Euler}, we introduce an analogue of Euler's totient function for connected Frobenius algebra objects in tensor categories, and in \S \ref{sub:Ore}, we propose generalizations of Ore's theorem.
 We also discuss extending the notions of subfactor depth (\S \ref{sub:depth}) and index (\S \ref{sub:Dim}), and in \S \ref{sub:RH}, we propose a tensor-categorical generalization of the Riemann Hypothesis, inspired by Guy Robin's reformulation \cite{Rob84} involving the sigma function.

-This paper presents proofs of several intermediate results without assuming semisimplicity.
-These findings could be valuable for future research that adopts a direct non-semisimple approach (i.e., without relying on semisimplification, as discussed in \S \ref{sec:semi}), potentially broadening the scope of the main results in this paper.

-The primary audience for this paper consists of tensor categorists without a background in subfactor theory.
-However, it is also intended as an accessible entry point for subfactor theorists who wish to explore tensor category theory.
-For an introduction to tensor category theory, we refer readers to the book \cite{EGNO15}.
+The primary aim of this paper is to further develop the interplay between tensor category theory and subfactor theory.
+It is intended to serve as an accessible gateway between these two subjects.
+For a general introduction to tensor categories, we refer the reader to \cite{EGNO15}.